 C. Student’s Attendance for Midterm Exam (UTS) and Final Exam (UAS)

-- Students can take part in the Final Exam (UAS) if their attendance rate is at least 75% of the total 14 meetings in one semester.
+- Students can participate in the Final Exam (UAS) if their attendance rate is at least 75% of the total 14 meetings held during one semester.
 The minimum attendance rate of 75% of the session meetings in one semester is calculated from the total number of meetings held.

-- Students are given three absences per semester to be used as appropriate.
+- Students are allowed three absences per semester, which can be used as needed.

-- Students’ attendance at the Midterm exam is not taken into consideration, but at the end of the semester, it is still required to meet 75% of attendance.
+- Students’ attendance at the Midterm exam is not taken into consideration; however, at the end of the semester, it is still required to meet a 75% attendance rate.

 - Exam participants submit replacement exam applications addressed to the Head of the Study Program.

-- The submission of a replacement exam can be held if the reason for not taking the scheduled Midterm exam or Final exam is tolerable referring to the tolerated absence points.
+- The submission of a replacement exam can be accepted if the reason for not taking the scheduled Midterm or Final exam is tolerable, as per the tolerated absence points.

-- The approval of the replacement exam will be granted by the Undergraduate Program Organizer after conducting data verification.
+- The approval of the replacement exam will be granted by the Undergraduate Program Organizer after verifying the data.

 - The Undergraduate Program Academic Office will publish the announcement of the verification result to the exam participants.